Quite a Christmas present: Eastside Catholic’s Gee Scott Jr. gets a football scholarship to Ohio State

 Scott had dozens of offers from the top football programs in the nation and most of the Pac-12.
 Among the offers he was considering were Florida, Florida State, LSU, Notre Dame and Nebraska.

-Scott is the first of highly ranked junior class at Eastside Catholic to announce his commitment.
+Scott is the first in a highly ranked junior class at Eastside Catholic to announce his commitment.
 Tight end D.J.
-Rogers is the No. 4 recruit in the state, running back Sam Adams II is fifth and corner back Ayden Hector is No. 6.
-Defensive tackle T.J.
-Tuimoloau is top sophomore in the nation, according to 247Sports.com.
+Rogers is the No. 4 recruit in the state, running back Sam Adams II is fifth and cornerback Ayden Hector is No. 6.
+Defensive tackle J.T.
+Tuimoloau is the top sophomore in the nation, according to 247Sports.com.

-Scott is the second Crusader to commit to high-profile program this month.
+Scott is the second Crusader to commit to a high-profile program this month.
 Linebacker Hayden Harris signed with UCLA last week.

 It’s been an eventful month for Scott.
 He and the Crusaders beat O’Dea in the Class 3A state title game Nov.
 30. The Crusaders (13-1) beat nationally ranked Centennial of Peoria, Ariz., in the GEICO State Champions Bowl Series on Saturday, 17-0.